apapadaki-edu/web_based/README.md

   - Third one is an app that scans for sensors and when provided a period, the measurements are displayed on screen [Sensor Playground](../../tree/sensors) (html, css, javascript)

 <br><br>
-!Currently, most projects are getting updated with both improving code (from the semester initially developed) and adding more features.**
+!Currently, most projects are getting updated, with both improving code (from the semester initially developed) and adding more features.

 I would be extremely grateful for any feedback or tips on how to improve or change these projects.
-It would help immersely my development as a programmer.
+It would help immensely my development as a programmer.